ShehapAltahawy59/MLOBS_backend_research/README.md

 ## Dataset

-The dataset (`hand_landmarks_data.csv`) contains hand landmarks and their corresponding gesture labels.
+The dataset (`DataSet/hand_landmarks_data.csv`) contains hand landmarks and their corresponding gesture labels.
 It is used for training and testing the models.

 ---